wdporter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 “Heaven and earth shall pass away” means that they [Heaven and earth] will not continue to exist as separate states.
 ²My word, which is the resurrection and the life, shall not pass away because life is eternal.
 ³You are the work of God, and His [God’s] work is wholly lovable and wholly loving.
-⁴This [wholly lovable and wholly loving] is how a man must think of himself [a man’s self] in his [a man’s] heart, because this [wholly lovable and wholly loving] is what he [a man] is.
+⁴This [wholly lovable and wholly loving] is how a man must think of himself [the man’s self] in his [the man’s] heart, because this [wholly lovable and wholly loving] is what he [a man] is.
 :::

 ::: details Substituted
 “Heaven and earth shall pass away” means that Heaven and earth will not continue to exist as separate states.
 ²My word, which is the resurrection and the life, shall not pass away because life is eternal.
 ³You are the work of God, and God’s work is wholly lovable and wholly loving.
-⁴Wholly lovable and wholly loving is how a man must think of a man’s self in a man’s heart, because wholly lovable and wholly loving is what a man is.
+⁴Wholly lovable and wholly loving is how a man must think of the man’s self in the man’s heart, because wholly lovable and wholly loving is what a man is.
 :::

 ::: details Simplified